Coronavirus has turned the world upside down. And with it, travel is changing before our eyes.

 After years of raking in $200 or more each time you want to change a flight, airlines have been forced to relax those fees.
 Nearly all major airlines have waived change fees, allowing you to change the dates of your upcoming trip for free – or cancel it for a voucher.

 But it’s not just for trips this month or next.
-Those free change and cancellation policies also apply to new tickets booked for the future – including as far out as April 2021.
+Those free change and cancellation policies also apply to new tickets booked for the future – including as far out as August 2021 and beyond.

 It’s the only way airlines can get flyers to book plane tickets when everything is so up in the air.
 And with no end to that uncertainty in sight, airlines will continue offering it.